-If you're processing more than 6 million transactions per year, you are not eligible to use a SAQ to prove PCI compliance.
+If you process more than 6 million transactions per year, you are not eligible to use a SAQ to prove PCI compliance.
 Payment brands require you to complete a Report on Compliance (RoC) to validate your PCI compliance annually.

-Cardholder data is defined by PCI DSS as a combination of both the full magnetic stripe or Primary Account Number (PAN), plus any of the following cardholder name, expiration data, and/or CVC.
+Cardholder data is defined by PCI DSS as a combination of both the full magnetic stripe or Primary Account Number (PAN), plus any of the following: cardholder name, expiration date, and/or CVC.